YarosMallorca/YarosMallorca/README.md

   I am passionate about computer science and enjoy learning new things and technologies!

   A strong believer in an Open Source Software future ❤️

-   <b>Currently building awesome projects at <a href="https://codeclickers.com">Code Clickers</a>.</b>
-  We just released <a href="https://guessit.codeclickers.com" target="_blank">Guess It!</a> Why don't you check it out?

   <h4>I open-sourced the APIs for public transport in Mallorca for developers!
 Check it out <a href="https://github.com/open-transport-mallorca/mallorca_transit_services">here</a>!</h4>
-  I'm also one of the developers of <a href="https://github.com/open-transport-mallorca/ViaMallorca">ViaMallorca</a> - an attempt to make Mallorca's public transportation system better with a mobile app.
+  I'm also the developer & maintainer of <a href="https://github.com/open-transport-mallorca/ViaMallorca">ViaMallorca</a> - an attempt to make Mallorca's public transportation system better with a mobile app.

   <hr>
   <h2>Education</h2>